 Toppings

-• 1 cup dried salted shrimp (soak for 30 minutes)
+- 1 cup dried salted shrimp (soak for 10 minutes in hot water)

 Instructions

-1. Whisk together rice flour, tapioca flour and salt until combined.
+- Make the batter: Whisk together rice flour, tapioca flour, salt, water and vegetable oil until combined.
+Set aside.

-4. Steam for about 10 minutes.
+- Steam for about 10 minutes.
 After the rice cakes are set, spread mung bean paste with the back of a spoon, sprinkle on dried shrimp and lightly drizzle scallion oil on each rice cake.
-Serve with the fish-sauce dipping sauce and enjoy.
+Serve with dipping sauce and enjoy.